 To promote the international efforts at NIPS, the NIPS International Workshop was launched in 2008.
 The workshop invites renowned scientists from around the world, and a wide-range of participants from around the country.
 All presentations and discussions are held in English.
 In 2015, one International Workshop was held.
 The themes were TRPs and SOCs --Unconventional Ca2+ Physiology--".
 In 2016, two NIPS international workshops were conducted, "Towards elucidation of memory engram," and "The 4th International Symposium on Salivary Glands in Honor of Niels Stensen".
 In 2017 and 2018, no International Workshops was conducted.
-In 2019, two workshops are now scheduled.
+In 2019, two workshops were held.
+In 2020, one workshop is scheduled in Kyushu as mentioned (see 3.
+NIPS research meeting).

-Cooperative study by high voltage electron microscopy
+5. Cooperative study by high voltage electron microscopy

 NIPS is the unique organization running the high voltage electron microscope (H-1250M) that is only used for medical and biological researches.
 Worldwide researchers who are working on collaborative research projects use the microscope every year.
 The accelerating voltage of 1000 kV allows researchers to take a look at a deep area of the cell at a higher resolution.
 Therefore, it is possible to study the conformations and connections of neurons in brain tissues or rebuild three-dimensional ultrastructure of cellular components using electron tomography.
 Currently, the microscope is being used in collaborative studies of biological specimens involving 1) threedimensional analysis, 2) high-resolution observation, and 3) observation in near-native conditions.
 Since the program was started, the majority of users have come from outside of the institute.
 This emphasizes the role of NIPS as a resource provider.
 A digital camera was installed in 2012, which accelerates three-dimensional structural analysis by high-voltage electron tomography.
-In 2018, five projects were carried out, and seven are now scheduled in 2019.
+In 2018, five projects were carried out, and seven in 2019.
+In January 15, 2019, the manufacturer (Hitachi) terminated the maintenance service of this 38-year-old equipment installed in 1981.
+For this reason, it was determined to terminate the cooperative study by high voltage electron microscopy in FY2020.

-Cooperative study by functional imaging (combined study of 2011's cooperative study by functional magnetic resonance imaging and cooperative study by Magneto- encephalography)
+Cooperative study by functional imaging (combined study of 2011's cooperative study by functional magnetic resonance imaging and cooperative study by Magnetoencephalography)

 Until 2011, NIPS had been conducting two individual cooperative studies on its large-scale functional imaging machines, the magnetic resonance imaging machine, and the magnetoencephalography machine.
 However, as it became apparent that many researchers used both machines, it would be more efficient for everyone if the two studies were combined into one in 2012.
-In 2018, 34 projects were carried out, and 36 are now scheduled in 2019.
+In 2019, 36 projects were carried out, and 38 are now scheduled in 2020.